Hung Le Hoang

 6. Skills library: deep enough to trust, not detailed enough to copy

-The skills library is the single most important asset in the system and the reason results improve across engagements.
-A skill is a documented pattern with:
+The skills library is the most valuable part of the system and is why results get better over time.
+Each skill is a documented pattern with:

 Representative categories include: